godotengine/godot-docs/classes/class_editorplugin.rst

 - void  **save_external_data**  **(** **)** virtual

-This method is called after the editor save the project or when the it's closed.
+This method is called after the editor saves the project or when it's closed.
 It asks the plugin to save edited external scenes/resources.

 .. _class_EditorPlugin_set_state: